Library Budget Information

 Despite our budgetary challenges, our collections remain strong.
 Through data analytics, evidence based acquisitions, and consortial purchasing we are able to spend our collections budget very efficiently.
 The number of available books and journals continues to grow rapidly, and the usage of our electronic materials is surging.
 But unfortunately, until the library receives additional ongoing funding, we will not be able to fund faculty requests for new journal or database subscriptions without making commensurate cancellations.

-If you have questions or comments, please contact your library liaison or Beth Bernhardt (email@example.com), Assistant Dean for Collection Management and Scholarly Communications.
+If you would like to request specific one-time purchases or ongoing subscriptions, please contact your library liaison or Tim Bucknall (email@example.com), Assistant Dean of Libraries.